-Joanne Kenen is POLITICO Pro’s executive health care editor.
+Joanne Kenen is Editor-at-Large, Health Care at POLITICO.
 Kenen has covered everything from Haitian voodoo festivals to U.S. presidential campaigns.
 (Sometimes it’s hard to tell the difference.)
 Since arriving in Washington in 1994, she has focused on health policy and health politics.
 She joined POLITICO in September 2011.

 Kenen got the newspaper bug in second grade (the Teeny Town News), spent way too much time at the Harvard Crimson and then found herself in Central America, where she had an Inter American Press Association fellowship.
 She worked for Reuters in New York, Florida and the Caribbean and Washington.
 As a Kaiser Family Foundation media fellow in 2006-07, she wrote about aging and palliative care.
 She spent three years writing and blogging about health policy at the nonpartisan New America Foundation.

 Her work has appeared in numerous publications including The Atlantic, Kaiser Health News, the Washingtonian, CQ, The Washington Post, the Center for Public Integrity, Health Affairs, AARP’s The Magazine and Bulletin, National Journal, Slate and Miller-McCune.
 She co-authored two books that have absolutely nothing to do with health: “The Costa Rica Reader” and a parenting book, “The Sleep Lady’s Good Night, Sleep Tight.”
 One was adopted in college courses.
 The other one made money.

 When she isn’t busy trying to figure out what Congress is up to (not that Congress always knows what Congress is up to), she can be found in Bethesda, Md., with her husband, Ken Cohen, and their two sons.
 When she needs a break from health policy, she writes about her kids, chocolate cake or cross-dressing female pirates.